What are the ChatGPT free and paid versions?

 Access to custom GPTs and GPT store

 Just like ChatGPT Plus, the free version offers access to a multitude of custom GPTs tailored for specific tasks.
-These range from writing and research assistants to astrology birth chart creators.
+These range from writing and research agents to astrology birth chart creators.
 All of them are neatly categorized and have user ratings along with sample conversation starters.

 I’ve tried the Song Maker and got a decent rap song about Teletubbies on both Free and Plus.